Virgin Media’s M250 Fibre Broadband starts from £30.50/month and gives you an average download speed of 264Mbps.

-At present, you can get Virgin Media’s M250 fibre broadband + phone for only £30 per month.
+At present, you can get Virgin Media’s M250 fibre broadband only for only £30.50 per month.
 This is available on an 18-month contract.
 There's also a £0 upfront fee for set-up and installation.

 The following table shows Virgin Media’s best M250 fibre broadband deals:

 Volt M250 fibre broadband + phone + O2 SIM

 for 18 months